Images of the North Coast of British Columbia, Canada

 'Is the effect by which one accidentally discovers something fortunate, especially while looking for something else entirely.'

-We were anchored in the creek mouth in Swanson's Bay one afternoon in 1998 after an afternoon digging bottles in the ruins when a blue and white U.S. ketch 'Elske' came into the bay.
+We were anchored in the creek mouth in Swanson's Bay one evening in 1998 after an afternoon of exploring the ruins when a blue and white U.S. ketch 'Elske' came into the bay.
 We watched as it trolled around for a while on the north side of the bay looking for an anchorage, a young fellow on deck swatting horseflies with a towel, then moved on.
-The next day the ketch tied behind us at the 'cannery / fuel' dock in Klemtu.
+The next day the ketch tied behind us at the fish plant / fuel dock in Klemtu.
 The skipper introduced himself and we discovered that we both had 'mates' named Claudia.

 Later that day we made arrangements for a beer in Shearwater, our next stop heading south.
 We traveled home together that year and found that we became 'fast' friends.
 Over the ensuing 8 or 9 years we have spent our summers together and traveled many thousands of miles, around the island and into Alaska, leading each other astray, enjoying many adventures, each spurring the other to go where we might not have gone alone.